Will the Government Find Out I Am Buying Precious Metals?

 - The transaction is (or related transactions are) larger than $10,000 in size, AND

-- Payment is made using actual cash (i.e. Federal Reserve notes and/or US coins, like 1933 coins) or cash instruments (defined as money orders, cashier's checks, or traveler's checks) which, when totaled together, equal more than $10,000.
+- Payment is made using actual cash (i.e. Federal Reserve notes and/or US coins, like gold coins pre 1933) or cash instruments (defined as money orders, cashier's checks, or traveler's checks) which, when totaled together, equal more than $10,000.

 Personal checks, debits, bank wires, and credit card payments are NOT considered cash or cash instruments.
 Therefore, purchases using them do not trigger disclosure by a dealer regardless of their amount(s).